Skip to content

 • Weight: Ideally under 800g, never over 1,000g

-Here are a few shoes from the MTB SPD Sneaker category to choose from:
+Here are some shoes from the MTB SPD sneaker category to choose from:

 2. Bike & Hike Schuhe:

-By this we mean MTB shoes suitable for mountain use with the option of mounting an SPD-compatible cleat.
+By this we mean mountain-compatible MTB shoes with the option to mount an SPD-compatible cleat.
 These shoes are recommended if the bike is worn frequently, but these shoes are also a very good option for the transitional period.
 Classic areas of application for these MTB shoes can be found on typical mountain bike tours, such as Transalp or bike mountaineering.

 Features:

-• The sole should be stable and heavily profiled and have a soft rubber compound.
-The contact with the PIN's is a little less compared to the SPD sneakers, but these shoes still offer a very good grip on the flat side.
+• The sole should be stable and have a strong tread and a soft rubber compound.
+The contact with the PINs is slightly less compared to the SPD sneakers, but these shoes still offer very good grip on the flat side.

 • Anyone who has ridden a Transalp knows that waterproof shoes can be a blessing.
-Gore, Trans or similar Tex is always an advantage.
+Gore, Trans or similar Tex is generally an advantage.

 • Weight: 900 to 1,100g

-• As with the SPD sneakers, ankle protection, lacing covers, fixation straps, ventilation and cleat cut-outs must be taken into account.
+• As with the SPD sneakers, you need to pay attention to ankle protection, lacing cover, fixation tab, ventilation and cleat recess.

-The Bike&Hike models from Shimano are the classics in this area, the MTB shoes from Northwave and Scott are B&H Light versions with great features and non-slip soles.
+The Bike&Hike models of the Shimano EX series are the classics in this area, the MTB shoes from Northwave and Scott are Bike&Hike Light versions with great features and grippy soles.

-If you have any questions, you can always contact us!
+If you have any questions, you can contact us at any time!

 Older Post